yeicor-3d/yet-another-cad-viewer/README.md

   Uses the same backend and frontend behind the scenes.
 - [build123d-docker](https://github.com/derhuerst/build123d-docker/pkgs/container/build123d) provides docker images for
   Yet Another CAD Viewer and other projects, with automatic updates.
+- [OCP.wasm](https://github.com/yeicor/OCP.wasm/) ports OCP (OpenCASCADE for Python) and supporting libraries to WebAssembly, enabling full in-browser CAD model generation and manipulation.
+This powers the build123d playground provided by this viewer.